-Overcoming such struggles, many women have found success across industries like beauty, health, fashion and technology.
-Their successful stories have inspired others across generations and borders to make their mark as entrepreneurs while solving problems and supporting other women.
+Overcoming such struggles, many women have found success across industries like beauty, health, fashion, and technology.
+Their success stories have inspired others across generations and borders to make their mark as entrepreneurs while solving problems and supporting other women.

 This Women’s Day, we look at some of the most successful start-ups led by ladies across the globe.

 This New York-based beauty and make-up brand that creates a wide array of minimalist products — from skincare to makeup to fragrances — was founded by American businesswoman Emily Weiss in 2014.
 Her inspiration came from the information gathered on her blog Into The Gloss, which featured interviews of women discussing the products they loved.

 The e-commerce site rose to success with the help of smart social media marketing with her “direct-to-consumer” approach, obtaining a loyal customer-base in the process.
 In its first year, the brand raised more than US$10 million in venture backing.
 As of 2019, it raised US$100 million in Series D funding and was valued at US$1.2 billion, according to the Wall Street Journal.

 Weiss says she wanted to make beauty as much of an element of personal style as fashion.
 Today, celebrities like pop superstar Beyoncé, comedian and actor Tiffany Haddish and even US Congresswoman Alexandria Ocasio-Cortez are known to have sported the Glossier look.

 Falguni Nayar founded Nykaa, an Indian retailer of beauty and wellness products, in 2012.
 Nayar was a managing director at Kotak Mahindra Capital Company and embarked on the journey of becoming an entrepreneur after quitting her job at the age of 50 to join the world of start-ups.